Everything You Ever Wanted to Know About Therapy

 Fantasies can be ways of channelling experiences, impulses, and desires that we cannot make conscious room for in other aspects of our lives.
 Fantasies can be healthy ways of channeling emotions, fears, and desires that would be unhelpful or destructive in reality.

 For example, If we have been taught that it is terrible to be angry with people, or have been made to feel powerless in particular circumstances, we may harbour secret fantasies of expressing power and anger (e.g. pushing someone, acting vindictively, or making someone's life more difficult).

 If we have strong taboos around sexuality, we may become aroused by the "risk taking" of fantasizing about the very things that we deplore.
 It can be frightening to have thoughts and fantasies that conflict with our values, but so long as they are purely fantasies and their is a clear distinction between fantasy and reality, there is absolutely nothing to be worried about and they post no risk to anyone.

 Exploring fears and fantasies that conflict with our values, or that are considered socially inappropriate, can be very illuminating and liberating as part of a therapeutic process.
 In addition to the benefit of reducing shame and fear, it can help us get clearer on our guiding values and ethical frameworks.

 Can I come in and talk about some problems even if I'm not sure if I want to make any changes?

 Absolutely.
-Deciding if you want to make change, getting clarity on what your goals are, and what it is going to take to make these changes are all important parts of the therapy process.
-You are in charge of if and when you are going to make the changes that you need to make.
+Deciding if you want to make changes, getting clarity on what your goals really are, and determine what it is going to take to make these changes, are all important parts of the therapy process..

 While many of us struggle at times in our lives with unhelpful or even destructive habits, these habits have developed for a reason at some point in our lives, often as ways of coping with painful emotions.
 It is understandable that we would want to have a better sense of the big picture and what change would look like before making these changes.